AlibabaCloudDocs/ecs/intl.en-US/Images/Alibaba Cloud Linux 2/Features and interfaces supported by Alibaba Cloud Linux 2/Use Alibaba Cloud Linux 2 images in an on-premises environment.md

     For more information about how to use the libvirt and qemu-kvm commands, visit [Installing Virtualization Packages Manually](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/7/html-single/virtualization_deployment_and_administration_guide/index?spm=a2c63.p38356.879954.8.19345311iQWknm#sect-Installing_virtualization_packages_on_an_existing_Red_Hat_Enterprise_Linux_system-Installing_the_virtualization_packages_with_yum).

 -   Use the graphical interface \(virt-manager\) to start the KVM.
-Before you start the KVM, find the configuration file of the KVM on your local computer and add the absolute path of the seed.img image file to the configuration file.
+Before you start the KVM, find the configuration file of the KVM on your on-premises computer and add the absolute path of the seed.img image to the configuration file.